SouravKrGupta/Appointy-DoctorAppointmentSystem/README.md

 - Uploads are stored locally in `backend/media`.
 - The backend serves them through `/media/...`.
-- Cloudinary is no longer used.
+- Cloudinary is not being used currently.
+In the future, we can integrate and use it if needed.

 ### Payments